 Access to Capital for Potential Small Business Owners

-Lissette Flores, CHCI Alumnus, Office of the Controller of Currency
+Lissette Flores, CHCI Alumnus, Office of the Comptroller of Currency

 Javier Saade, Founder & Managing Partner, Impact Master Holdings; Venture Partner, Fenway Summer Ventures

 Latinos found businesses at higher rates, but disparities in access to capital can dampen even the most ambitious entrepreneurial spirit.
 The U.S. Minority Business Development Agency (MBDA) reports that minority-owned businesses are less likely to secure a loan than non-minority businesses and, if secured, receive less capital on average.
 Potential Latinx business owners, who struggle to start or grow their small business with mainstream financing, may face the choice of accruing personal debt or fall victim to predatory options.
 Fortunately, many lenders, policymakers, and nonprofits are stepping-up to grow alternative financing options, expand Spanish-language and culturally-competent education and outreach, and connect lenders with a promising class of Latinx business owners.
 Join CHCI, small business experts, and innovative lenders to explore how Latinx leaders are breaking down systemic barriers to access capital and maximizing their potential gains in the business world.